mike-kaufman/async-context-definition/Async-Context-Definitions.md

 Post-mortem use cases occur after program execution has ended.
 These include reconstruction of async context state at some point in time, or understanding timing details.

   1. Understand execution & timing details of an async call path
-  2. Understand parent/child relationshipo in async call paths
+  2. Understand parent/child relationship in async call paths
   3. Reconstruct async call tree to some point in time given an event stream

 ## Online Use Cases